 *When proposing to add a partner to an existing programme, please refer to the Code of Practice for Collaborative Partnerships for establishing partnerships, and contact the Academic Partnerships Department for advice and support.

 For Postgraduate Research programmes that include a taught component (e.g. MRes or Professional Doctorate) the process is the same as for taught programmes of study.

 To develop a new research programme, the process is essentially the same as for taught programmes, with a slightly different set of information and focus for both proposal and review.
 Currently the process is offline, using the New Research Programme Proposal Form, but this will be taken online and integrated with the online Programme Approval and Management system (PAM) in the future.

 There are very few areas within the University which do not have specific research programmes, so it is worth contacting Academic Quality Services and the Postgraduate Research Office (Academic Services) to determine what is required.
 Most new Postgraduate programmes are Collaborative, which can be more complex to develop and manage, particularly in terms of ensuring the equivalence of the student experience between the institutions involved, but can provide excellent opportunism for students.
-The Academic Partnerships Directorate provides support and guidance on establishing new Collaborative Partnerships and Programmes.
+The Academic Partnerships Department provides support and guidance on establishing new Collaborative Partnerships and Programmes.

 Proposals which will require completion of a New Research Programme Proposal Form: